AntoniosKalampakas/fhf/README.md

 This repository contains the code used in the paper:

-**"Hypercompositional Modeling of Directed Fuzzy Networks via Strong Path Structures"**
+**"Quotient-Based Structural Abstraction in Fuzzy Trust Networks via Strong Path Hyperoperations"**
 by Antonios Kalampakas (2025)

 It implements vertex-based fuzzy path hyperoperations, threshold-based equivalence relations, and quotient fuzzy graphs on a Facebook-like trust network derived from private message exchanges.